︎ Photo by Steve Addabbo

 *Ken Ramm

-Once a composer for daytime television, Ramm was nominated for an Emmy Award in 1992 for a song he wrote for Lauryn Hill's character on "As the World Turns."
+Once a composer for daytime television, Ramm was nominated for an Emmy Award in 1992 for a song he co-wrote for Lauryn Hill's character on "As the World Turns."
 Euphoria was born about a year later, around the same time that industry-savvy musicians began using the Internet to promote their work.
 The Internet Underground Music Archive (IUMA) was Euphoria's first online home, and by 1996, the cyber venue had gained such momentum it became the subject of a Time magazine article, which noted Euphoria as one of IUMA's early loyalists.

 That same year, Ramm inked a deal with Six Degrees Records, and his eponymous debut, Euphoria was released in 1999.
 The album exploded with licensing opportunities.
 From Apple Computer and the “Keynotes” of legendary CEO Steve Jobs, to multiple uses in shows like “Malcolm In The Middle” and “Roswell,” plus international trailers for “Vanilla Sky” and “Hidalgo,”.
 Songs from Euphoria launched a sonic profile that helped make Euphoria a valuable commodity in the film and television world.
 A high profile licensing use by Nissan, brought the Euphoria song “Delirium” into the mainstream, as it crossed over into high chart positions on U.S. AAA radio and into advertising culture.